 2. Don’t Forget to Brush

 You need to care for your dental implants just as you would your normal teeth, but even moreso!
-There are special toothbrushes that are dedicated to patients with dental implants so that you can reach those tough areas more easily.
+There are special toothbrushes that are dedicated to patients with tooth implants so that you can reach those tough areas more easily.
 Make sure you brush at least twice a day for around three for four minutes to avoid the build up of plaque.

 3. Beware of the Foods You Eat